mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 ---
 {% include JB/setup %}

-A _biased and subjective_ comparison of Bamboo and Jenkins as CI servers for mobile development, based on practical experience with both.
+A _biased and subjective_ (and by now a bit outdated) comparison of Bamboo and Jenkins as CI servers for mobile development, based on practical experience with both.

 <!--more-->